sudhishmk/argocd-learning/week1/day5/README.md

 Today, you'll add a "pre-flight" check `Job` to your Kustomize application and use a sync wave to ensure it runs before the main deployment.
 Copy content from day4 to day5

+1.  **Copy Previous Work**: In your Git repository, make a copy of your work from Day 4 to create a new directory for today's task.
+    ```bash
+    cp -r week1/day4/ week1/day5/
+    ```

+2.  **Update Application Path**: Modify your local `app.yaml` file to point to the new `day7` directory.
+Apply this change so Argo CD starts watching the new path.
+    ```yaml
+    # In your local app.yaml
+    spec:
+      source:
+        # Change day4 to day5
+        path: 'week1/day5/overlays/dev'
+    #...
+    ```
-1.  **Create the Job Manifest**: In your `week1/day5/app/base` directory, create a new file named `preflight-job.yaml`.
+3.  **Create the Job Manifest**: In your `week1/day5/app/base` directory, create a new file named `preflight-job.yaml`.
 This `Job` will simulate a check that needs to run before your application starts.
     ```yaml
     # week1/day5/app/base/preflight-job.yaml
 # week1/day5/app/base/preflight-job.yaml